-We verify that the numerically obtained code distances match the number of small triangles of the Sierpinski fractal embedded in the open square lattice.
-More precisely, a single Pauli operator violates three stabilizers (defined by Eq.~\eqref{eq: [[288, 8, 12]] f and g}) corresponding to the vertices of a small triangle associated with either $f(x,y)$ or $g(x,y)$.
-For instance, a single vertical Pauli $X$ operator violates the three stabilizers at $(1,0)$, $(2,0)$, and $(0,2)$, corresponding to $f(x,y)$, as shown in Fig.~\ref{fig: fractal}.
-Similarly, a single horizontal Pauli $X$ violates stabilizers at $(0,1)$, $(0,2)$, and $(-2,0)$, corresponding to $g(x,y)$.
-A straightforward method to cancel these violations is to construct a semi-infinite Sierpinski triangle, which leaves only a single violation at its apex.
-By combining the two distinct Sierpinski triangles generated by $f(x,y)$ and $g(x,y)$, the violations at their apexes are cancelled.
-When the combined operator is embedded into the finite lattice such that it intersects the boundary only along the top and bottom edges, the resulting truncated operator commutes with all stabilizers and thus forms a logical operator.
+We verify that the numerically obtained code distances match the number of small triangles of the Sierpinski fractal embedded in the open square lattice. {\change More precisely, each single Pauli operator violates three stabilizers, corresponding to the vertices of a small yellow triangle in Fig.~\ref{fig: fractal}.
+A natural way to cancel these violations is to construct a semi-infinite Sierpinski triangle, which leaves only a single violation at its apex.
+By combining two such Sierpinski triangles, the remaining violations at their apexes cancel, as illustrated in Fig.~\ref{fig: fractal_distance}.} When the combined operator is embedded into the finite lattice such that it intersects the boundary only along the top and bottom edges, the resulting truncated operator commutes with all stabilizers and thus forms a logical operator.
 Because this operator transports an anyon (i.e., the violation), it is nontrivial, and its weight provides an upper bound for the code distance.
 Remarkably, for the small lattices listed in Table~\ref{tab: d(Lx, Ly) for [[288,8,12]]}, this bound is tight; the code distance exactly equals the number of small triangles from the combined Sierpinski triangles contained within the finite lattice.